oshinnarwal/WeatherReporting/README.md

 ## Running the tests

-Explain how to run the automated tests for this system
+Run the TestNG.xml to run the test

 ### Break down into end to end tests